-Australian Pilates Method Alliance (APMA) - 4.5 CEC's
+Australian Pilates Method Association (APMA) - 4.5 CEC's

 For learners to develop a comprehensive understanding and awareness of the Resistance Ring and the exercises that can be performed on it.
 To be able to apply this knowledge in developing a personal programme for a range of clients of differing needs and abilities